revolutionize.School

 Praxis is essential for learning to be effective and rewarding.

-Competently designed, intilligent instructional material
+Competently designed, intelligent instructional material

 The Revolution